LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 LED lights are widely used in aquariums due to their long life and low energy consumption.

-However, they can get wet and damaged due to numerous reasons.
+However, they get wet and damaged due to numerous reasons.

-Following are some of the prominent reasons due to which LED aquarium lights can get wet.
+Following are some of the prominent reasons due to which LED aquarium lights get wet.

 1. Condensation